The Hatfield House

 and any Renaissance theatre including the one at Hatfield House.

+I wonder if this is why and when the true purpose of this room in Hatfield House was hidden.
+I guess it is better than having the pilgrims burn down your home because it has a Renaissance theatre.
 I just read a little about the direction that England's stages took after I died and I found it very depressing.
 In fact Medieval and it was exactly what I was really trying to get people away from which is why I found it depressing so I stopped reading.
 You don't know how really offended I felt looking at the crude stage and acting in that picture.

 Do you want to know what I see when I look at photographs of the theatre at Hatfield House?